Umar Patek

-Umar Patek (born 1970) is an Indonesian convicted terrorist and member of Jemaah Islamiyah who was wanted in the United States, Australia, and Indonesia on terrorism charges.
+Hisyam bin Ali Zein, also known as Umar Patek (born 20 July 1970) is an Indonesian convicted terrorist and member of Jemaah Islamiyah who was wanted in the United States, Australia, and Indonesia on terrorism charges.
 There was a US$1 million reward offered by the Rewards For Justice Program for information leading to his capture.

 In June 2012, Patek was convicted for his involvement in the 2002 bombings in Bali, Indonesia, which killed 202 people, and injured 209 others.
-On December 7th, 2022, Patek was released from prison.
+On 7 December 2022, Patek was released from prison.